MrZooM001/alx-pre_course/README.md

 My first readme
-This is an update - only fo this task - only!
+This is an update - only fo this task !